JeremyAnsel/xwa_hooks/xwa_hook_d3dinfos_textures/zip/readme.txt

 # To call the hook that removes D3DInfos count limit
 At offset 040B50, replace 5657BAC3296600 with E8CB731600C390.

+# To call the hook that tests the texture illumination
+At offset 042D1C, replace 0F8478020000 with E8FF51160090.

 *** Usage ***